heron2014/what-is-node/README.md

 So, as you can see ```data``` came from the function that you pass your callback into; it gives that data to you when it knows what that data should be.

-The reason you can't set a value in your callback and use it outside the callback is because the callback itself doesn't happen until later in time.
+The reason you can't set a value in your callback and use it outside the callback is because the **callback itself doesn't happen until later in time**.

 ```
 //  executed immediately      executed sometime in the future by getStuffFromDatabase
 //      |                       |
 //      v                       v
 getStuffFromDatabase(function(data) {
   var results = data; // <- this isn't available until sometime in the future!
 });